estlosan/airdrop-merkle/README.md

 Airdrop Merkle contract allows to cryptographically prove that an element is contained in a set without revealing the entire set.

 <br />

-See [Airdrop Merkle](https://en.wikipedia.org/wiki/Merkle_tree) to understand how merkle trees work.
+See [AirdropMerkle](https://en.wikipedia.org/wiki/Merkle_tree) to understand how merkle trees work.

 ## Table of Contents